ibm-cloud-docs/assistant/system-entities.md

 # System entity details
 {: #system-entities}

 This reference section provides complete information about the available system entities.
-For more information about system entities and how to use them, refer to [Defining entities](/docs/services/assistant?topic=assistant-entities#entities-enable-system-entities) and search for "Enabling system entities".
+For more information about how to use them, see [Creating entities](/docs/services/assistant?topic=assistant-entities#entities-enable-system-entities).
 {: shortdesc}

 System entities are available for languages noted in the [Supported languages](/docs/services/assistant?topic=assistant-language-support) topic.

+If your dialog skill is in English or German, you can try out the updated system entities.
+For more details, see [New system entities](/docs/services/assistant?topic=assistant-beta-system-entities).

 ## @sys-currency entity
 {: #system-entities-sys-currency}